 We really like to establish long term relationships with schools in the UK because a lot of the Kenya school trip happens at home, with training events and lots of preparation.
 Clearly there is fundraising to be done, but just as importantly we provide a long lead-in time for the students and teachers and parents.
 We try to involve multiple departments because this trip touches so many disciplines.

 The groups generally number 20 - 25 and normally come from one school, although we do run open trips which are the scheduled dates on this website.
 Normally an inital enquiry precipitates a visit and a plan for a school trip that fits into the curriculum and also is determined by Moving Mountains.
-We feel very strongly that a trip like this must have a dominant developmental influence.

-KENYA SCHOOL ADVENTURE - PERSONAL DEVELOPMENT AND INTERNATIONAL DEVELOPMENT
+PERSONAL DEVELOPMENT AND INTERNATIONAL DEVELOPMENT

 The Kenya school adventure, or 'Africamp' as people like to call it, gives young people a chance to see the flipside of life in Africa and challenge themselves in many ways, both physically and mentally.
 It's not just about the building project and the kids camp, working with an NGO in different areas of development work and interacting with people from a different culture are life skills.
 Of course it provides a boost to the CV for job or academic applications, but we believe it also is part of maturing and making decisions about what to do in life.